synchronal/tablerone/README.md

 # Tablerone

-Renders specific tabler icons by downloading to the priv directory of the parent application. and loading them from files.
+Renders [Tabler Icons](https://tabler.io/icons) by downloading individual icons to the priv directory of the parent application during development, and loading them from files at runtime.

 ## Installation